Human Diversity (HD)

 Before the Individual Activity:

-1. Activities in fulfillment of this requirement must comprise 15 hours of involvement with a clearly defined community that falls under one of the identities outlined in the supporting skills.
+1. Complete at least 15 hours of involvement with a clearly defined community that falls under one of the identities outlined in the supporting skills *.

 After the Individual Activity:

-Sometimes students complete, or desire to take, an SMU course which was not tagged with the desired Proficiency & Experience, but after reviewing the Student Learning Outcomes, Supporting Skills, Course Content Criteria (outlined above), they believe they may have satisfied the requirement.
+Sometimes students complete, or desire to take, an SMU course which was not tagged with the desired Human Diversity Proficiency & Experience, but after reviewing the Student Learning Outcomes, Supporting Skills, Course Content Criteria, they believe they may have satisfied the requirement.
 Use this process below to petition credit for the graduation requirement.

 Current SMU students who wish to take an SMU course that they believe has activities that satisfy this Proficiency & Experience, must submit, prior to beginning the course: